YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BB](https://azurlane.koumakan.jp/w/images/9/95/WashingtonChibi.png "USS Washington") - **[USS Washington](https://azurlane.koumakan.jp/Washington)** **(T1 in Plane Hells)**
 * Skill:
   * Every 20s, 70% chance to launch a [barrage](http://p6.qhimg.com/t01b58d23b744088eac.gif).
     * The 9 SHELLS deal 174 bdmg with 70/100/90 mods; the 30 DD PELLETS deal 20bdmg with 120/60/60 mods.
-Both are modified by 100% of Washington's FP.
+The damage of both is modified by 100% of the unit's FP.
   * When South Dakota's HP falls to/below 30%, South Dakota gains Protection (avoid lethal damage for 5s) while Washington deals +20% damage and absorbs 30% of the damage sustained by South Dakota.

 - Desc: Smile for the FCR!